mohammed-fs/Answers/answers - not completed.md

 # Quiz
 ## I (Open question)
-#### In the context of Github Actions, what’s a workflow?
+#### In the context of Github Actions, what’s a `workflow`?
 How does it take form on Github and on you repository?
 * A workflow is a configurable automated process made up of one or more jobs.
 * Workflow files use YAML syntax, and must have either a .yml or .yaml file extension.
 * workflow supports teams and projects where deployments are made regularly.